Dermatology and Dog and Cat Allergy Treatments in Irvine

 Your pet’s fur coat offers them lots of warmth and protection, but it could be hiding a skin condition.
 Like us, our pets can develop rashes, infections, and scaly patches on their skin, and these are not usually obvious until they begin causing your pet considerable discomfort.
 Many pets are affected by dermatological conditions due to allergies, parasites, or an autoimmune disorder.
 At Irvine Valley Veterinary Hospital, we offer pet dermatology services because we know how severe and painful these conditions can be for your loved one.

 Allergies can lead to a variety of symptoms, including severe itching.
 However, the most important variable that needs to be identified is what could be causing your pet’s allergies in the first place.
-Pet allergies are generally seasonal, but they can also be triggered by exposure to allergens (like dust mites), a certain diet, or even a flea bite.
+Dog and cat allergies are generally seasonal, but they can also be triggered by exposure to allergens (like dust mites), a certain diet, or even a flea bite.
 Itching is one of the most common signs of an allergy in your pet, and their incessant scratching can cause serious damage to their skin.
-We can run allergy tests or conduct a food trial to try and isolate the cause, and proceed with a treatment plan that may include periodic injections, special shampoos, topical ointments, or medication therapy.
+We can run tests or conduct a food trial to try and isolate the cause, and proceed with an allergy treatment plan that may include periodic injections, special shampoos, topical ointments, or medication therapy.

 Common Dermatological Problems